Hagman died at a Dallas hospital of complications from cancer, said the statement posted on Hagman's official web site early Saturday.

 In one of his final interviews on CNN, Hagman appeared alongside original "Dallas" cast members Linda Gray (Sue Ellen) and Patrick Duffy (Bobby) on "Piers Morgan Tonight."

 During the interview, Morgan described the character of J.R.
 Ewing as "the dark dealer of evil scheming."

 "Moi?"
 Hagman said, breaking into a wide smile.

 In a statement released Friday by Gray's publicist to KNBC-TV in Los Angeles, the actress described Hagman as "my best friend for more than 35 years."

 "He was the pied piper of life and brought joy to everyone he knew.
 He was creative, generous, funny, loving and talented and I will miss him enormously.
 He was an original and lived life to the full and the world was a brighter place because of him," the statement said.

-Hagman told Morgan when he was first approached about doing the "Dallas" remake, the first question he asked: "Are my friends going to be on the show?"
+Hagman told Morgan when he was first approached about doing the "Dallas" remake, the first question he asked was: "Are my friends going to be on the show?"

 "I wouldn't be doing it without them," he said.

-Word of Hagman's passing spread quickly late Friday and early Saturday, with everybody from celebrities to fans mourning his death.
+Word of Hagman's passing spread quickly late Friday and early Saturday, with celebrities and fans mourning his death.